Canon 760D vs 80D

 It is notable that the 80D has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 760D lacks such a headphone port.

-Both the 760D and the 80D have been discontinued, but can regularly be found used on eBay.
+Both the 760D and the 80D have been discontinued, but can regularly be found used on ebay.
 The 760D was replaced by the Canon 77D, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 760D Manual (free pdf) or the online Canon 80D Manual.
+Further information on the features and operation of the 760D and 80D can be found, respectively, in the Canon 760D Manual (free pdf) or the online Canon 80D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 760D and the Canon 80D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.